 In the book of the world, all the pages are different.
 Everything is new, everything is changing.
 I believe that is why we travel – for the change.
 Whether you’re going to see a pyramid or experience a new culture, whether you are going to get away or to learn, and whether you go for a month or a year, we all go because we seek change.
 We seek something different.
-A change in self, attitude, daily routine, or impressions of another culture, change is the one thing travel brings us.
+A change of self, attitude, daily routine, or impressions of another culture, change is the one thing travel brings us.

-Over the last few years, I’ve always experienced change.
 Places, cultures, cities, countries were always changing.
 No day was (or is) ever like the last.
 In fact, every day is so different, that I sometimes wonder if I haven’t lived three lifetimes already.

 Out in the sea of freedom, with no compass to guide us, with nothing to force our direction, we all sail onward.